Are there Japanese knotweed hotspots in the UK?

 Japanese knotweed (Reynoutria japonica) is a perennial, invasive weed, that is non-native to the UK and has several detrimental effects on both UK plants and land.
 Due to knotweed having no natural competition from UK plant species or threat from wildlife, it has been allowed to grow throughout the UK and its damaging effects are becoming more widespread.

 The best time to identify Japanese knotweed is during the growing season, which lies between mid-summer and early autumn.
-Key identifiers during this period are tall, hollow, bamboo-like stems with purple specks, spade shaped-leaves that alternate along each stem in a zigzag like pattern, and small white flowers that form in a cluster.
+Key identifiers during this period are tall, hollow, bamboo-like stems with purple specks, spade shaped-leaves that alternate along each stem in a zigzag-like pattern, and small white flowers that form in a cluster.

 Where is Japanese knotweed most likely to grow in the UK?

-Due to the widespread nature of knotweed in the UK today, it is difficult to pinpoint exact locations where it is more prevalent.
 The above Japanese knotweed distribution map UK highlights areas where higher levels of knotweed have been recorded, however, due to its intensity across the UK, it cannot easily be categorised into precise zones.

 It can be simpler to identify environmental features that commonly accommodate knotweed and also indicate where it is more likely to grow successfully.